MauricioBarriosB/docs-hub/README.md

 Single-page application for the **docs-hub** document repository: a place where registered users upload documents, an administrator moderates every submission, and anyone (login required) can browse, search and download the documents that have been **published**.

-This package is the React SPA.
-It talks to the CodeIgniter 4 + SQLite JSON API that lives in the sibling `backend/` project.

 ---

 ## Tech stack